igorvoltaic/nvim-basic-ide/README.md

 ```

 This config will provide a starting point for anyone looking to use
 Neovim as their IDE.
-It is meant to be simple and easy to understand and extend.
+It is meant to be simple, easy to understand and extend.
 Use it as a base for your own config or just take individual pieces.

 ## Install Neovim 0.11